douglasteeple/DIGITS_Traffic_Signs/README.md

 The results are very encouraging, as the distinction between speedLimit25 and speedLimit35, for example, is clearly being made with high accuracy, typically over 99%.

+### Test Image Results

+The model was loaded on to a Jetson TX2 and the test images analyzed.

 ## Discussion

 Traffic sign classification is a difficult task.
-Images are blurry, small in the field of view, sometime occluded, often rotated or taken at odd angles not straight on.
-All of these factors make the inference process very difficult.
+Images are typically blurry, small in the field of view, sometime occluded, often rotated or taken at odd angles.
+All of these factors make the inference process a challenge.
 Motion of the vehicle at highway speeds requires that the inferencing be done very quickly in order to be relevant.
-All of these factors make this project a real challenge.
+All of these factors contribute to make this project a real challenge.

+LeNet gave the best results, perhaps due to a good "impedance" match between the sign face sizes and the image size used by LeNet which is 28x28 pixels.
+Each sign face is different in size, depending on the size of the sign in each raw image, but each is about 32x32 pixels, so very little stratching was needed.
+GoogLeNet and AlexNet expected an image size of 256x256 pixels.
+The extreme stratching of the sign faces made very blurry images, an consequently poor model results.

 The availability of large numbers of images for training and validation is a valuable asset.
 The LISA dataset has over 7,000 real world images.
+The annotations CSV files were also a great asset, greatly simplifying the process of extracting sign faces.

 In the case of imaging taken from a moving vehicle, perhaps at high speed, both accuracy and inference speed are equally important.
 Clearly, the decision must be made quickly to be relevant and a mistake in classification could be fatal.

 A greater variety of traffic signs needs to be in the dataset and to be classified in order to be useful in the real world.
-There are perhaps in the order hundreds of different trffic signs.
-Any real world deploymnet would need to recognize this large number of classes.
+There are perhaps in the order hundreds of different traffic signs.
+Any real world deployment would need to recognize this large number of classes.

 ## Conclusion / Future Work

 The project was a success achieving typically 99% accuracy in classification.
-Further work would be in creating a larger dataset with more kinds of traffic signs and extending the model to classify perhaps hudreds of different signs.
+Further work would be in creating a larger dataset with more kinds of traffic signs and extending the model to classify perhaps hundreds of different signs.

 One fascinating aspect of traffic signs is "dynamic" signs such as traffic lights.
-Grayscale images were used in this project because many automobiles are not equpipped with color cameras.
+Grayscale images were used in this project because many self-driving automobiles are equpipped with only grayscale cameras.
 This present a challenge for distinguishing whether a traffic signal is "Red" or "Green".
 Persons that are color blind have a similar problem when driving, being unable to see red vs green color in the lights.
-However, "Red" is always the top light and green the bottom, so the light color can be distinguished from brightness of the topmost vs the bottom most light.
-A model that specifically addresses traffic lights would be a fascinating follow on project.
+However, "Red" is always the top light and green the bottom, so the light color can be distinguished from brightness of the top-most vs the bottom-most light.
+A model that specifically addresses traffic lights would be a fascinating follow-on project.

 ## References